Engee documentation

 Details

-Continuous smoothing factor that provides smooth opening by correcting the valve characteristic in the nearly open and nearly closed positions.
+The continuous smoothing coefficient, which ensures smooth opening by correcting the valve characteristics in the almost open and almost closed positions.
 Set a non-zero value less than one to increase the stability of the simulation in these modes.

 Dependencies

-To use this parameter, set the parameter Opening parameterization to .
-Linear.
+To use this parameter, set for the parameter Opening parameterization meaning Linear.

 Default value